-- The Outdoor Education program is designed to develop resilience, independence, collaboration, problem-solving skills, and leadership abilities.
+The Outdoor Education program is designed to develop resilience, independence, collaboration, problem-solving skills, and leadership abilities.

-- Students participate in experiential learning in outdoor environments, applying their knowledge of sustainability, safety, and navigation.
+Students participate in experiential learning in outdoor environments, applying their knowledge of sustainability, safety, and navigation.
 Activities that students are involved in include kayaking, indoor rock-climbing, hiking, orienteering and stand-up paddleboarding (SUP).

-- Outdoor Education also has strong links to the annual Snowsports Tour.
+Outdoor Education also has strong links to the annual Snowsports Tour.